 The Root DCCKICA shall Issue a DCCKICA Certificate only in accordance with the provisions of this Policy and the DCCKI CPS.

-The DCCKICA shall Issue a DCCKI Infrastructure Certificate or a Personnel Authentication Certificate only in accordance with the provisions of this Policy and the DCCKI RAPP and:

-in the case of DCCKI Infrastructure Certificates, only in response to a DCCKI Certificate Signing Request made by a DCCKI Eligible Subscriber; and
+The DCCKICA shall Issue a DCCKI Infrastructure Certificate only in accordance with the provisions of this Policy and the DCCKI RAPP and only in response to a DCCKI Certificate Signing Request made by a DCCKI Eligible Subscriber.

-in the case of Personnel Authentication Certificates, only following the creation of a DCCKI Certificate Signing Request by the DCCKICA in response to a Personnel Authentication Certificate Application made by a member of User Personnel of a DCCKI Eligible Subscriber via the Personnel Credentials Interface.

 The DCCKICA shall ensure that each DCCKI Certificate that is Issued by it contains information that:

 it has verified to be correct and complete; and